Connie Ostwald, PhD

 “My favorite scripture is 2 Timothy 1:7: For God has not given us a spirit of fear, but of LOVE, POWER, and a DISCIPLINED mind.
 Why is it meaningful to me?
 If I remember these gifts that God has given me, I am thus prepared for whatever He calls me to do! “

-Connie Ostwald came to Eastern University in 2004, and worked full-time in SLD for 7 years.
+Connie Ostwald came to Eastern University in 2004, and worked full-time in Eastern's Leadership and Development programs for 7 years.
 Currently, she serves as an adjunct while creating an Economic Development major at Messiah College in Harrisburg, PA.
 She has taught local nationals working in development in China, South Africa, Kenya, Mexico, Italy, Romania, and Thailand, most often in partnership with Eastern University.
 Before that, she taught economics and marketing at Colorado Christian University where she created and directed the Global Studies degree.

 Connie has a Bachelor’s Degree in Economics and in Environmental Studies, a Master’s Degree in Business/Marketing, and a Ph.D. in International Economics with a concentration in Development from the Josef Korbel School of International Studies at the University of Denver.
 Her area of research is the social justice aspect of economic development, and specifically the social impact of economic inequality.
 Her work has been published in Ireland, Great Britain and Germany.
 For the past 14 years, she and her husband have been spent a portion of every year in the frontier region of Mexico on the Baja Peninsula, an area going through considerable economic and transformational development at this time.